28th Bomb Wing

 The 28th Bomb Wing (28 BW) is a United States Air Force unit assigned to the Eighth Air Force (8 AF) of the Air Force Global Strike Command (AFGSC) and is stationed at Ellsworth Air Force Base, South Dakota.
 The wing is also the "host unit" at Ellsworth AFB.

-The wing is one of only two B-1B Lancer strategic bomber wings in the United States Air Force, the other being the 7th Bomb Wing at Dyess Air Force Base, Texas.
+The wing is one of only two Rockwell B-1B Lancer strategic bomber wings in the United States Air Force, the other being the 7th Bomb Wing at Dyess Air Force Base, Texas.

 Active for over 60 years, the 28th was a component wing of Strategic Air Command's deterrent force throughout the Cold War.

-The 28th Bomb Wing has been commanded by Colonel Derek Oakley since July 2023.
+The 28th Bomb Wing has been commanded by Colonel Erick D. Lord since 25 July 2026.
 The previous commanders have been Col Gentry Boswell from 2015 to 2017, Col John Edwards from 2017 to 2019, Col David Doss from 2019 to 2021, and Col Joseph Sheffield from 2021 to 2023; its Command Chief Master Sergeant is CMSgt Adam Vizi.